HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

   width=600,
   height=489
 ) }}

+The figure above shows the relative appearance of values in those pages—`layout` containment being far and away the most popular usage, accounting for 34% of `contain` values.

 While it is useful on its own, additional levels of containment support are a prerequisite to supporting container queries, so this will be an interesting metric to continue to track over time as container queries is the <a hreflang="en" href="https://2021.stateofcss.com/en-US/opinions/#currently_missing_from_css_wins">#1 most requested CSS feature</a> for many years.
 Now that containment is universally available, it's a great time for you to have a look and familiarize yourself with the basic concepts.